 1 tablespoon mirin

 Whisk or mash with a fork until smooth.
-When the eggplants are tender, remove from the foil and let sit until cool enough to handle.
-Alternatively, refrigerate the eggplants for later use.
-Cut each eggplant in half lengthwise and brush liberally with the miso glaze.
-Place the halves, cut side up, on a baking sheet and broil six inches from the heat until the glaze is browned and beginning to blacken in spots, about 3 to 5 minutes.
-Serve warm.
+When the eggplants are tender, brush liberally with the miso glaze.
+Place the halves, cut side up, on the baking sheet and broil six inches from the heat until the glaze is browned and beginning to blacken in spots, about 3 to 5 minutes.